 By: Andrew Obloy

 Honey bees are not the only invasive species to help out their non-native environments.
-Tamarisk trees that grow along rivers in the southwestern United States were once thought to be a threat native plants because they draw up too much water and spread very fast.
+Tamarisk trees that grow along rivers in the southwestern United States were once thought to be a threat to native plants because they draw up too much water and spread quickly.
 The water issue was proven to be not much of a problem in recent years and has becomes one of the main habitats for an endangered native bird species, the Willow Flycatcher.
 Another example would be in Puerto Rico where the native trees could not restore the ecosystems on land destroyed by farming.

 Non Native trees were brought in to start the growth of new forests and now the native trees are able to grow and in time should be a new full ecosystem of both native and non-native trees.
 Another issue we face is climate change, as the climate changes in a plants native environment it can make it harder for that plant to survive and sometimes something just needs to come take its place in order for the other inhabitants of that eco system to continue to thrive or even survive.